 After three hours, a quick walk around the gardens and 27,000 cups of tea and 20,000 finger sandwiches and slices of cake consumed, it’s time for everyone to head home with memories that will not soon be forgotten of their royal day out.

-I know it’s an event that I’ll always cherish.
+I know it’s an afternoon that I’ll always cherish.